OELHILEO/JianchaTEST/designs/JianCha_D1_Design.md

     These use cases support the requirement which states that the system must support reservation services such as car rental reservations.
 These also align with the requirement which states that requires integrated booking functionality within the platform.

 * **Payment Processing:** The system must process payments through a credit card gateway.
 Related use cases:
-  * **Manage payment details** – allows membership users to store and manage credit card information and confirm the payment for a reservation.
+  * **Manage/Confirm payment** – allows membership users to store and manage credit card information and confirm the payment for a reservation.
   * **Process payment** – allows the bank gateway to handle and  authorize the payment process.

     These use cases directly support the requirement which states that the system must communicate with the bank's credit card gateway to process payments and provide a credit card payment for membership users.

+* **Promotion Access:** Users must be able to view promotional information when visiting the platform.
+Related use cases:
+  * **View promotions** – allows users to view promotions.

+    This aligns with the requirement which states that guest and membership users can view promotions and public content.

 * **Reporting and Monitoring:** Back-end staff must be able to analyze system data and generate reports.
 Related use cases:
   * **View/track reservation records** – allows the back-end staff to monitor reservation activities.